California Freemason: Masonic San Francisco

 110–112 Montgomery Street

 Completed in July 1853, this four-story hall was owned by Samuel Brannan, one of the most colorful characters in San Francisco history.
-Brannan originally landed in California on a mission to launch a Mormon colony here but broke with the church, opened a mining store, and became the richest man in San Francisco.
-Brannan petitioned Occidental № 22 for membership in 1855 but was denied.
-It wasn’t until 1855 that he was accepted into the lodge that he’d once been landlord of.
+Brannan originally landed in California on a mission to launch a Mormon colony but soon broke with the church, founded a newspaper, opened a mining store, and, through several real estate deals, became the richest man in San Francisco.
+Ironically, Brannan petitioned Occidental № 22 for membership in 1855 but was denied.
+He later received his degrees in New York and was only accepted into the lodge that he’d once been landlord of in 1858.
+The hall, which also housed Golden Gate № 30 and Mt.
+Moriah № 44, was largely abandoned in the 1860s, when the Grand Lodge temple at Post and Montgomery was opened.

 4. Reese Building